 - What are the other pressure points socially, culturally, economically, and politically?

-- How can technology, including emerging artificial intelligence, be used to advance human and nonhuman rights?
+- How can technology, including emerging artificial intelligence, be used to advance rights, health, and wellbeing?